emericg/esp32-environmental-sensors/README.md

 [Check it out](HiGrow)

-### GeigerCounter
+### Geiger Counter

-Firmware for ESP32 boards with "CAJOE" Geiger Counter modules.
+ESP32 board with a "CAJOE" Geiger Counter module.

 [Check it out](GeigerCounter)

-### AirMonitor
+### Air Quality Monitor

-Air quality monitoring sensor.
+ESP32 board with a handful of sensors for air quality monitoring.

 [Check it out](AirMonitor)